She’s chasing a Washington dream. He’s the Night Mayor.

 I texted Sanders and asked if she was going to try to level up.
 She deflected the question with ease.
 “I am happy where I am with what I’m doing,” she reiterated.
 “And it’s keeping me very very busy!”

 Sanders met the Night Mayor at a Washington screening of "While I Breathe I Hope," a 2018 documentary about Sellers.
 Sellers thought the high-energy Omaha gal could use the calming presence of a Southern gentleman from South Carolina.
 "He was described to me as accommodating," Sanders says, leaning over to squeeze Townsend's arm.
-"Oh, man, my guy friends are never going to let me live that down," he says laughing.
+"Oh, man, my guy friends are never going to let me live that down," he says, laughing.

 They hit it off quickly, and he began showing Sanders a side of D.C. she’d never known.
-He took her to her first go-go show — thanks to Townsend, go-go was named the official music of the capital last year (despite being endangered by gentrification) — and introduced her to restaurants and clubs all around town.
+He took her to her first go-go show — thanks in part to Townsend, go-go was named the official music of the capital last year (despite being endangered by gentrification) — and introduced her to restaurants and clubs all around town.

 Townsend moved to the D.C. area as a kid when his stepfather was stationed at Bolling Air Force Base.
-After going to college in New Mexico with designs on getting into journalism he took a series of city government jobs, first doing oversight work for the D.C. public schools, then in the D.C. office of “complaints,” where he looked into alleged police misconduct, and then as an investigator for the Alcoholic Beverage Regulation Administration before assuming his duties in 2018 as Night Mayor.
+After going to college in New Mexico with designs on getting into journalism, he took a series of city government jobs, first doing oversight work for the D.C. public schools, then in the D.C. office of “complaints,” where he looked into alleged police misconduct, and then as an investigator for the Alcoholic Beverage Regulation Administration before assuming his duties in 2018 as Night Mayor.

 It was a natural fit.
 He knew the difficulties that went into keeping an establishment in business, having helped his father run a bar in South Carolina, and he relished being a cheerleader for D.C.’s cultural scene.
 Still, not everyone in the industry trusted him as he made the move from liquor cop to advocate.
 One industry Facebook page refuses to let him become a member.
 “They said I’m the Feds,” he says.

-These days he can be spotted making the rounds in the H Street corridor to check in on what businesses needed to survive, popping in on a downtown restaurant trying to open for the first time, and handing out free meals at Hook Hall, a bar and event space that has been helping feed industry workers for the past year.
+These days he can be spotted making the rounds in the H Street corridor to check in on what businesses need to survive, popping in on a downtown restaurant trying to open for the first time, and handing out free meals at Hook Hall, a bar and event space that has been helping feed industry workers for the past year.

 Being “accommodating” is a useful quality to have when you’re serving as a diplomat to the District’s stressed-out food and beverage industry.
-Kathy Hollinger, the president and CEO of the Restaurant Association Metropolitan Washington, described Townsend’s job as “one part therapist, one part punching bag.
+Kathy Hollinger, the president and CEO of the Restaurant Association Metropolitan Washington, described Townsend’s job as “one-part therapist, one-part punching bag.
 “He really is a crucial part of the comeback,” she said.
 Still, Hollinger said, it’s been frustrating for restaurant owners to deal with the strict capacity limits of the District while their neighbors in Virginia and Maryland have opened up more quickly.

 The comeback of D.C. nightlife, broadly speaking, means a return to the hum of busy restaurants and crowded bars and sweaty nightclubs that sustained through the Trump years, as patrons whipsawing between crisis management existential malaise in their day jobs took comfort in the fact that they still lived in a city full of decent places to eat and drink and dance.
 Biden’s victory presaged a more specific kind of comeback: the return of high-profile White House officials to those places.